mattsimoessilva/shopbridge_product/README.md

 ﻿# ShopBridge Product Service API

-This repository implements the **Product Service** of the ShopBridge system, designed as part of the **MVP project for the Third Sprint of the Full Stack Development postgraduate program at CCEC - PUC-Rio**.
+This repository implements the **Product Service** of the ShopBridge system, designed as part of the **MVP project for the Advanced Back-End module of the Full-Stack Development postgraduate program at CCEC - PUC-Rio**.
 The service provides a fully functional API for managing products, enabling creation, retrieval, update, and deletion of product data in a microservices architecture.

 Developed using **ASP.NET Core**, the service follows a layered architecture and adheres to industry best practices for RESTful APIs.
 It is designed to be integrated seamlessly into the system orchestration layer via Docker Compose.